-I’m Bronte Price, a full-time male marriage celebrant.
-In my spare time, I’m a newsreader, vegie gardener, foodie and piano player.
+I’m Bronte Price, a full-time male marriage and funeral celebrant.
+In my spare time, I’m a qualified trainer, vegie gardener, foodie and piano player.

 I married my husband, Clint, in April 2019 – it was the best day of our lives!
 It was both exciting and fascinating planning our own wedding “from the other side” and it gave me a great insight into what couples go through in the leadup to their special day.
 The whole experience made me a better celebrant!

 Clint and I are parents to our beloved rescue kelpie, Bingo, aged five.

 Most Sunday afternoons will find us at DTs, in Richmond, one of Melbourne’s iconic gay pubs, catching up with our close mates.

 As a former senior executive in state and local government (most recently as Assistant Director Data Analytics with the Victorian Ombudsman), I’ve picked up some pretty useful skills that I’ve been able to put into practice as a celebrant.

 One of the best things Clint and I ever did was rescue Bingo, our 5 year old pure-bred kelpie, when he was one year old.
 We love him to bits!

 On our 9th anniversary of being together, I married Clint, my husband in April 2019.
 It taught me lots about how to plan a wedding!
 It was the best day ever!